Flyingfish812/p2myth/docs/Aura_zen/Focus_Lance.md

 - Editor: The worst imitation of aura until the appear of Clover ATS.
 - ☀🐕: The weirdest part of FL is its ult-upgrade.
 Why AP only when I don’t get any benefits from playing missions other than Armored?
 Hence, SB and HI damage type should also be added.
 In addition, I’ve always thought that FL is a bit generic since it’s just a single charge of VL.
 Unlike FL though, a 4 VL dump instantly vaporizes a screen full of enemies.
 It’d be cool to see a 65 damage FL for one-shotting herons.
+- No2oMe: Feels like it only works as a proper spear with Expert Focus or FTL equipped.

 ## Usage